danihelis/algorithms/structure/b-tree.md

         end
 ```

 After the split, the middle element ascends.
-It has a new descendent tree
+It has a new descendant tree
 that holds its (previous) larger siblings.

 ```mermaid